 III.
 The Civil Rights Movement Continues

-So much of the energy and character of “the sixties” emerged from the civil rights movement, which won its greatest victories in the early years of the decade.
+So much of the energy and character of the sixties emerged from the civil rights movement, which won its greatest victories in the early years of the decade.
 The movement itself was changing.
 Many of the civil rights activists pushing for school desegregation in the 1950s were middle-class and middle-aged.
 In the 1960s, a new student movement arose whose members wanted swifter changes in the segregated South.
 Confrontational protests, marches, boycotts, and sit-ins accelerated.1

 The Albany Movement included elements of a Christian commitment to social justice in its platform, with activists stating that all people were “of equal worth” in God’s family and that “no man may discriminate against or exploit another.”
 In many instances in the 1960s, black Christianity propelled civil rights advocates to action and demonstrated the significance of religion to the broader civil rights movement.
 King’s rise to prominence underscored the role that African American religious figures played in the 1960s civil rights movement.
-Protestors sang hymns and spirituals as they marched.
+Protesters sang hymns and spirituals as they marched.
 Preachers rallied the people with messages of justice and hope.
 Churches hosted meetings, prayer vigils, and conferences on nonviolent resistance.
-The moral thrust of the movement strengthened African American activists while also confronting white society by framing segregation as a moral evil.5
+The moral thrust of the movement strengthened African American activists and confronted white society by framing segregation as a moral evil.5

 As the civil rights movement garnered more followers and more attention, white resistance stiffened.
 In October 1962, James Meredith became the first African American student to enroll at the University of Mississippi.
 Meredith’s enrollment sparked riots on the Oxford campus, prompting President John F. Kennedy to send in U.S. Marshals and National Guardsmen to maintain order.
 On an evening known infamously as the Battle of Ole Miss, segregationists clashed with troops in the middle of campus, resulting in two deaths and hundreds of injuries.
-Violence despite federal intervention served as a reminder of the strength of white resistance to the civil rights movement, particularly in the realm of education.6The following year, 1963, was perhaps the decade’s most eventful year for civil rights.
+Violence served as a reminder of the strength of white resistance to the civil rights movement, particularly in the realm of education.6The following year, 1963, was perhaps the decade’s most eventful year for civil rights.
 In April and May, the SCLC organized the Birmingham Campaign, a broad campaign of direct action aiming to topple segregation in Alabama’s largest city.
 Activists used business boycotts, sit-ins, and peaceful marches as part of the campaign.
 SCLC leader Martin Luther King Jr. was jailed, prompting his famous handwritten letter urging not only his nonviolent approach but active confrontation to directly challenge injustice.
 The campaign further added to King’s national reputation and featured powerful photographs and video footage of white police officers using fire hoses and attack dogs on young African American protesters.
 It also yielded an agreement to desegregate public accommodations in the city: activists in Birmingham scored a victory for civil rights and drew international praise for the nonviolent approach in the face of police-sanctioned violence and bombings.7

-White resistance magnified.
+White resistance intensified.
 While much of the rhetoric surrounding the 1960s focused on a younger, more liberal generation’s progressive ideas, conservatism maintained a strong presence on the American political scene.
 Few political figures in the decade embodied the working-class, conservative views held by millions of white Americans quite like George Wallace.
 Wallace’s vocal stance on segregation was immortalized in his 1963 inaugural address as Alabama governor with the phrase: “Segregation now, segregation tomorrow, segregation forever!”
 Just as the civil rights movement began to gain unprecedented strength, Wallace became the champion of the many white southerners opposed to the movement.
 Consequently, Wallace was one of the best examples of the very real opposition civil rights activists faced in the late twentieth century.8

 As governor, Wallace loudly supported segregation.
 His efforts were symbolic, but they earned him national recognition as a political figure willing to fight for what many southerners saw as their traditional way of life.
-In June 1963, just five months after becoming governor, in his “Stand in the Schoolhouse Door,” Wallace famously stood in the door of a classroom building to protest integration at the University of Alabama.
+In June 1963, just five months after becoming governor, in his “Stand in the Schoolhouse Door,” Wallace famously stood in the door of Foster Auditorium to protest integration at the University of Alabama.
 President Kennedy addressed the nation that evening, criticizing Wallace and calling for a comprehensive civil rights bill.
 A day later, civil rights leader Medgar Evers was assassinated at his home in Jackson, Mississippi.That summer, civil rights leaders organized the August 1963 March on Washington.
 The march called for, among other things, civil rights legislation, school integration, an end to discrimination by public and private employers, job training for the unemployed, and a raise in the minimum wage.
 On the steps of the Lincoln Memorial, King delivered his famous “I Have a Dream” speech, an internationally renowned call for civil rights that raised the movement’s profile to new heights and put unprecedented pressure on politicians to pass meaningful civil rights legislation.9

 President Lyndon Johnson, then, an old white southerner with a thick Texas drawl, embraced the civil rights movement.
 He took Kennedy’s stalled civil rights bill, ensured that it would have teeth, and navigated it through Congress.
 The following summer he signed the Civil Rights Act of 1964, widely considered to be among the most important pieces of civil rights legislation in American history.
 The comprehensive act barred segregation in public accommodations and outlawed discrimination based on race, ethnicity, gender, and national or religious origin.